 Here's a video of a song about all that Christmas card stuff from my 2015 Christmas album, Johnny Pierre’s Holiday Jamboree.
-The video was a real family affair; Sweet Loretta was our director / cameraman and my daughter Molly was our film editor.
+The video was a real family affair; Sweet Loretta (my wifey) was our director / cameraman and my daughter Molly was our film editor!

 T'is the season to be silly!

 Wishing One & All